 The American Heart Association recommends 4.5 cups each of fruits and vegetables a day and two 3.5-ounce servings of fish a week.
 The National Institutes of Health suggests the following foods for heart health: whole-wheat bread, oatmeal, brown rice, broccoli, carrots, bananas, grapefruit, and mangoes.

 “Another important thing to do is to take your blood pressure medications,” Dr. Erwin cautions.
 In a recent study by Harvard University and the New England Healthcare Institute, published in the April 2010 issue of the New England Journal of Medicine, 89,000 deaths from hypertension per year could have been avoided had patients taken their blood pressure medications as the doctor ordered.

-To lower your blood pressure, eat less salt and more fruits and vegetables, exercise more and imbibe less, and take your blood pressure medicine.
+To sum it up: Eat less salt and more fruits and vegetables, exercise more and imbibe less, and take your blood pressure medicine.
 That’s good advice, no matter what age you are.

 Talk to your doctor before making any drastic changes to your diet.